utdata/rwd-mastery-assignments/billboard-hits/README.md

 ## Rubric

-1. Who are the Top 10 artists based on the number of songs on the charts?
+1. Who are the 10 artists that have spent the most weeks on the Top 100 chart.
     - Build a table (a data frame printed to the screen) to show the performer and the number of weeks they've had a song on the chart.
 Arrange by most at the top.
 Only display the top 10 rows.
 2. Who had the most No. 1 hits?
     - Build a data frame that filters to only No. 1 hits, then counts the distinct performer/song combinations.
 Count how many times the performer is on that list and arrange by those that have most.
 Show only the top 10 performers.